 - 1. Cannot have filed as a partisan candidate at the primary election and have been defeated for the party's nomination at that primary election; and - 2.
-Cannot have been registered to vote in California since October 5, 2001, as being affiliated with a qualified political party (i.e. Democratic, Republican, American Independent, Green, Libertarian, Natural Law or Reform)
+Cannot have been registered to vote in California since October 2, 2003 (13 months preceding the Election), as being affiliated with a qualified political party.

-The number of signatures of qualified registered voters that must appear on the Nomination Papers of persons seeking an independent candidacy is based on the previous general election's registration figures.
-Depending on the office sought, Nomination Papers require either one or three percent of the number of registered voters in the election jurisdiction as of October 10, 2000.
+The number of signatures of qualified registered voters which must appear on the Nomination Papers of persons seeking an independent candidacy is based on the previous general election's registration figures.
+Depending on the office sought, Nomination Papers require either one or three percent of the number of registered voters in the election jurisdiction as of October 21, 2002.
 (Elections Code §8350).

-Filing periods for independent candidates running for statewide and legislative offices:
+Filing periods for independent candidates running for State Senate or Assembly are: